Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide24.png' alt='  ' title='Slide: 24' border='1'  width='85%%'/>

-This slide shows how we have abstracted the “A” for Access in FAIR out of the repository and into a separate centralised or at least _concentrated_ system.
+This slide shows how we have abstracted the “A” for Access in {{< glossary_link display="FAIR" id="fair" >}} out of the repository and into a separate centralised or at least _concentrated_ system.
 We have a [full write-up of this approach from the 2022 eResearch Australasia conference](../fair-care-eresearch-2022/) and we don’t have time to go through it in detail here, but in summary:

 - Every object in the repository has a Data Reuse License with some management metadata.
 - Each repository only needs an authoritative list of licenses and trusted license management systems to be able to serve the data.
 - License management is handled by a dedicated system that can deal with application and invitation workflows to grant licenses (including simple self-serve click-through license agreements)

-Note that our work is also informed by the [CARE principles for Indigenous data Governance (Collective benefit, Authority to control, Responsibility, Ethics)](https://www.gida-global.org/care) which frame the way FAIR protocols are implemented.
+Note that our work is also informed by the {{< glossary_link display="CARE" id="care" >}} principles for Indigenous data Governance (Collective benefit, Authority to control, Responsibility, Ethics) which frame the way {{< glossary_link display="FAIR" id="fair" >}} protocols are implemented.
 Again, see the [LangArc workshop write-up](https://digital.library.unt.edu/ark:/67531/metadc2114304/).

 </section>